ivan-hc/AppMan/README.md

 Practically AppImaged contrasts with my idea of order.

 I believe that a centralized repository from which installing software and manage updates is the best choice, and AppImage is a format that deserves more success than Snap and Flatpak.
-I hope AppMan can be its home.
+I hope AppMan can be the home of AppImages and other standalone programs for GNU/Linux, and always provide all distributions with the latest software version in the same way.

 # How to add applications